NewcastleComputingScience/csc8101-coursework/03-assignment-neo4j/README.md

 1. Including zones in the 'Manhattan' borough.
 2. Excluding zones in the 'Manhattan' borough.

-Do this using the available zone labels `community` (representing the community id obtained in 1) and `centrality` (representing the centrality score obtained in 2).
+Do this using the available `zone` properties `community` (representing the community id obtained in 1) and `centrality` (representing the centrality score obtained in 2).

 For each case, return two columns: `zone_id` and `community_id` and export the query results to a